NERNADA

 RE(TRACING) BURUH SILUMAN

-The haunting presence of the Melati flower, or Jasmine, carries a dual meaning.
-Its fragrance evokes otherworldly spirits, echoing the spectral existence of the buruh siluman.
-Simultaneously, the flower's use as a pseudonym for sexual assault victims in media underscores the vulnerability hidden within these plantations.
+The Melati flower, or jasmine, carries a dual meaning: its fragrance evokes otherworldly spirits, echoing the spectral existence of the buruh siluman, while its use as a pseudonym for sexual assault victims in media underscores the vulnerabilities hidden within these plantations.